LeoD-E1/LeoD-E1/README.md

 <p>
   Full-stack Developer 🚀 from BS AS, Argentina.<br/>
-  I like to develop intuitive and powerful applications that will be useful, I like to learn many technologies, however I am focusing on frontend.
+  I like to develop intuitive and powerful applications that will be useful
 </p>